zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

 status).
 Futhermore, oneshot services or services with unmet conditions are not modeled or monitored.
 In order to prevent a service from being modeled and monitored by Zenoss, the service will have to be stopped and disabled.
-One of those actions alone won’t be sufficient.
+One of those actions alone won't be sufficient.
 Another way to prevent a service from modeling is to add it to the ``zLinuxServicesNotModeled`` zProperty.
 To also model active services of any UnitFileState (enabled, disabled, static, etc.), the ``zLinuxModelAllActiveServices`` zProperty should be set to *True*.